By Morgan

 ED: Oh wow.
 I knit, I go for walks.
 I eat cookie batter instead of cookies.
 But also I have a five month old baby so whenever I can try and be present with him and interpret his language and respond and engage with him.
 It’s a puzzle and sometimes he doesn’t need me, but when we are doing new things together, man it is a joy.
 And I guess I’d say it’s play because we are just being together, present in the moment jiving.
 Not watching the clock or checking email or planning for college.
 Just growing together, and being close. it’s cool.

-To find out more about Erin and her documentary, please visit her website.
-To keep up-to-date with all Pop-Up Adventure Play related awesomeness, come and join our Facebook page.
-To register your interest in our Playwork Campference, fill in our form here.
+Explore more about Erin and her documentary by visiting her website.
+Stay updated on all things Pop-Up Adventure Play related awesomeness, by joining our Facebook page.
+If you’re interested in our Playwork Campference, fill in our form here.